jasminenoack/minesweeper/readme.md

 - better styling
 - ability to mark mines
 - win and lose messages are more visible
 - allow changing of the board size.

+The site is available online at [http://jasminenoack.com/minesweeper/](http://jasminenoack.com/minesweeper/)